Ask the Commish.Com

 • Kicker Reminders

 Don't overvalue kickers… ever.
 Rank your starting kicker as such that you will draft at least 1-2 QBs, 3-4 RBs, 3 WRs, and 1 TE before considering a PK.
 Should you feel that you want to be the first person to take a kicker, you should probably wait until at least the 11th or 12th round (at the earliest) to start the kicker run.
 However, it is often best to let someone else be the first to take a kicker.
 Many fantasy veterans wait until the last pick of the draft to even consider taking a kicker.
 That may not be a bad idea.
-In terms of kickers to target: always be mindful of guys who either kick indoors (Mike Badgley) or in better climate situations (Cameron Dicker) as opposed to those who may face issues kicking in bad weather in December (Tyler Bass).
+In terms of kickers to target: always be mindful of guys who either kick indoors (Kai'imi Fairbairn) or in better climate situations (Cameron Dicker) as opposed to those who may face issues kicking in bad weather in December (Tyler Bass).
 Also, be aware of kickers like Justin Tucker who have historically been money on kicks from 40+ in leagues that reward points based on distance.
 Kickers for great offenses are solid targets because they will get ample opportunities, but if the offense is TOO good inside the red zone you may be getting a guy who kicks more extra points than field goals.
-Tucker, Younghoe Koo and Nick Folk are the cream of the crop.
+Tucker and Brandon AUbrey are the cream of the crop.

 • Defensive Team Reminders